Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 ### Level 14: Deflecting Shroud

 Your Arcane Deflection becomes infused with deadly magic.
 When you use your Arcane Deflection feature, you can cause magical energy to arc from you.
-Up to three creatures of your choice that you can see within 60 feet of you each take :dmg-force: Force damage equal to half your Wizard level (rounded up).
+Up to three creatures of your choice that you can see within 60 feet of you each take **(Wizard level/2) :dmg-force: Force**{.dmg-force} damage.

 --8<-- "includes/snippets/spells2/lv3.md"